 St. Giles Cathedral

 It’s impossible to miss St. Giles’ Cathedral right on the Royal Mile.
 Walk around the church and you’ll find plenty of cute alleyways, staircases, and walkways for taking quintessential Edinburgh photos.

 The village that has the most charming and peaceful vibe.
 There aren’t any services in the area, so be sure to use the restroom ahead of time and be sure to walk down along the river for the best views.

 Greyfriars Kirkyard Cemetery

-Take a quick walk through the cemetery then pop into Greyfriars Bobby’s Bar and learn the legend of the Skye terrier named Bobby who faithfully watched over his owner’s grave for many years after his death.
+Take a quick walk through the cemetery then pop into Greyfriars Bobby and learn the legend of the Skye terrier named Bobby who faithfully watched over his owner’s grave for many years after his death.

-Places to Eat in Edinburgh
+Where to Eat in Edinburgh with kids

 Cafe Andaluz – I know, Spanish food isn’t what you typically look for in Scotland, but we loved the ambiance and the tapas at this place in New Town.